 - Greenspot is installing 24 e-Mobility hubs consisting of 6 L2 chargers in Virginia, DC, Maryland and West Virginia as a part a three-year ecosystem program.
 Greenspot will install an initial set of 24 e-Mobility hubs which includes 72 dual chargers and a total of 144 EV ports.
 Visit www.joingreenspot.com or email email@example.com.

 - For all laws and incentives in Virginia visit this page on the Virginia Clean Cities website.

 - Procurement Contracts Exist.
-For Virginia municipalities and other government entities, check here or Virginia Clean Cities can help to determine if your EVSE procurement could be included in existing state or rideable contracts.
+For Virginia municipalities and other government entities, check here.
+Virginia Clean Cities can also help determine if your EVSE procurement could be included in existing state or rideable contracts.

 Virginia Clean Cities helps stakeholders to take advantage of these and other incentives.
 Interested parties are encouraged to fill out this form with interest about charging, and we will get back to you.
 We also work with individual EV drivers to help ensure they have the resources they need.

 Virginia EV Dealerships

 All dealerships listed are selling Hybrid-Electric and or All-Electric vehicles!
-If you know of a dealership that isn’t listed and is in the EV game, email Virginia Clean Cities Coordinator John Maiorana (firstname.lastname@example.org).
+If you know of a dealership that isn’t listed and is in the EV game, email firstname.lastname@example.org.

 EV dealership highlights: